-We continue to regularly organise 'GME and the Benefits of Bilingualism' parental workshops, targeting early years parents.
+1 Current practice We continue to regularly organise 'GME and the Benefits of Bilingualism' parental workshops, targeting early years parents.

 We continue to develop a range of family learning opportunities and events.

 We organised family learning initiatives and promotional events to support GME parents and pupils.

 The Gaelic Family Learning Week was delivered in partnership with Sabhal Mòr Ostaig.

 We continue to offer a suite of progressive Gaelic classes to support Gaelic language in the home.

-Create an online Gaelic language resource for GME parents, to support Gaelic language in the home.

-Created by 2025 and updated as required
+Actions required Create an online Gaelic language resource for GME parents, to support Gaelic language in the home.
+Target date Created by 2025 and updated as required Responsibility The Gaelic Team Education and Learning Service

-We developed the Fàs Foghlaim resource to promote GME with early years parents.

-Supplement the Fàs Foghlaim resource, and bring it into alignment with the National Plan, by developing an information page on GME, and update The Highland Council parental GME information handbook.
+2 Current practice We developed the Fàs Foghlaim resource to promote GME with early years parents.
+Actions required Supplement the Fàs Foghlaim resource, and bring it into alignment with the National Plan, by developing an information page on GME, and update The Highland Council parental GME information handbook.

-Target date December 2025 Responsibility
+Target date December 2025 Responsibility The Gaelic Team

+3

-We have engaged in a Gaelic Birth to Three strategic partnership with Bòrd na Gàidhlig and the Care and Learning Alliance (CALA) to grow the Gaelic Birth to Three sector in the Highland area.
+Current practice We have engaged in a Gaelic Birth to Three strategic partnership with Bòrd na Gàidhlig and the Care and Learning Alliance (CALA) to grow the Gaelic Birth to Three sector in the Highland area.

-Deliver the three-year Gaelic Birth to Three plan.
+Actions required Deliver the three-year Gaelic Birth to Three plan.

 Target date September 2024-27

+Responsibility The Gaelic Team

+Education and Learning Service

-Explore and facilitate opportunities to create secure/ supervised online Gaelic gaming clubs for young people.
+Current practice This is a new initiative.
+Actions required Explore and facilitate opportunities to create secure/supervised online Gaelic gaming clubs for young people.
+Target date 2025 Responsibility The Gaelic Team Education and Learning Service